dreganism/mev-templates/README.md

-# MEV templates written in Python, Javascript, and Rust
+# MEV templates written in Python, Javascript, and Rust to benchmark speed of each in similar tasks.

 You can find three MEV templates written in Python/Javascript/Rust here.